 17. Book add-on ideas

-Book add-on ideas are essentially any additional component you think can be added to your book to help with its reach.
+Book add-on ideas are any additional component you think can be added to your book to help with its reach.

 For example, downloadable worksheets, spreadsheets, a supporting online course, a dedicated book website, supporting videos, etc.